 • Hotel phone: +62 (0)361 288 185

-Griya Santrian Beach Resort & Spa – Contemporary design and traditional décor, with tropical setting and convenient location.
+Griya Santrian – Contemporary design and traditional décor, with a tropical setting and convenient location.

-This charming resort, family-owned for over 30 years, is set about 100m from the main street, so it’s quiet while still being in the midst of Sanur’s best cluster of shops and cafés.
+This charming resort, family-owned for over thirty years, is set away from the main street, so it’s quiet while still being in the midst of Sanur’s best cluster of shops and cafés.
 Rooms are in modern but tastefully-designed low-level buildings among lovingly landscaped tropical gardens with Balinese-style statues and fountains.
 Rooms face the pools and/or gardens from wide balconies and feature colorful Balinese décor.
-Suites are even more spacious and boast four-poster beds and sunken baths.
-The three pools are sizeable and shady, with unusual designs, while the beach is powdery-white and well-maintained.
+Suites are even more spacious and feature four-poster beds and sunken baths.
+The three pools are sizable and shady, with unusual designs, and the beach is powdery-white and well-maintained.